Editor’s Note

 The Death of Ambrose Sullivan

 On September 1, 2016, Ambrose Ian Sullivan, 19, was walking home from his job at the Whitmore Lake McDonald’s along Whitmore Lake Road in Green Oak Township, Livingston County.
 It was approximately 2 a.m.
 Sullivan was struck by a vehicle and left on the shoulder of the road.
-His body was discovered the following morning by Green Oak Township police and fire personnel responding to a report of an unresponsive man.
+His body was not discovered for approximately 36 hours.
+Green Oak Township police and fire personnel responded to a report of an unresponsive man found along Whitmore Lake Road.
 Sullivan was pronounced dead at the scene.
+His coworkers noticed his McDonald’s hat alongside the roadway and raised the alarm.
+Ambrose Sullivan had been lying on the shoulder of Whitmore Lake Road, the same road David Vega fled down, for a day and a half.

 Investigators recovered headlight parts and yellow vehicle body components at the crash site.
 Those fragments were matched to a 2004 Chevrolet Corvette.
 The vehicle was not insured and carried an expired license plate.
 It had sustained approximately $1,000 in damage consistent with a pedestrian impact.